your cart

 Your cart is empty.

-Throughout history and still today, rice has been one of the most important agricultural crops to be grown and exported from all over Korea.
+Throughout history and still today, rice has been one of the most important crops to be grown and exported from all over Korea.
 Home brewing using rice has been intertwined with this history, and evidence of this is found in many ancient books and writings.

-The Korean alcohol; Makgeolli and Soju are two of the oldest alcoholic beverages which are grown, brewed and drunk in the country.
+Korean alcohols Makgeolli and Soju are two of the oldest alcoholic beverages which are grown, brewed and drunk in the country.
 They are drunk socially, for special occasions and during meals.
 There are many variations to the alcohol including floral, herbs and fruit, although the most popular is the classic, with no added tastes.

 Makgeolli